SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Terraria's Dedicated Server Mod
 -------------

-Aims to provide a stable Server + API and compatibility with Mono.
+Aims to provide a stable Server + API.

 If you like TDSM or want to help support us, we simply ask you to tell your friends about it, and help spread the word!.